ai2ys/CDC-Diabetes-Health-Indicators/README.md

 📥 How the dataset was downloaded and stored locally is described in the EDA notebook.

-## 🛠️ Setup Virtual Environment for EDA & Training
+## 🛠️ Setup Virtual Environment for EDA and Training

 Setting up the virtual environment using **Miniconda** with Python `3.10.12`.
 1. Installing Miniconda